marechal-dev/marechal-dev/README.md

 ### Hi! 👋

-#### ℹ️ Public Information
+#### ℹ️ Bio
 My name is Pietro Piva Vieira.
 I currently live in Rio Grande, Rio Grande do Sul, Brazil and my work is to code some web applications at Byte Jr.
 I'm on the 1st semester of Information Systems at FURG (Universidade Federal do Rio Grande).

 On my free time, i like to play some games like Sea of Thieves, Red Dead Online, DOOM Eternal, The Division 2 and League of Legends.
 I also stream sometimes at **my Twitch Channel**.
 I like to stream Live Coding and Gameplays.

-At my week days i like to study JavaScript, HTML and CSS and some other things, like Games Programming!
+At my week days i like to study JavaScript, HTML and CSS and some other things, like Game Development!
 My dream is to become a Game Programmer!

 #### 💬 Detailed information